browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 modifying the code:

 1. Cross-compilation of code to execute on the Epiphany co-processor
-2. Distributed memory management^[Parallella supports a unified address space but this is not enabled on the platform by default]
+2. Distributed memory management^[Parallella supports a unified address space, but this is not enabled on the platform by default.]
 3. Coordination of operations on the Epiphany co-processor

 In the following sections these requirements are addressed to produce a program